nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 I'm not much of a painter, but I thought it was an interesting technique.
 Really what people are doing is just making plaster blobs on canvas and shaping them a little with a pallet knife.
 Nothing too complicated, but the end result is a textured, 3D painting that's unique.
 It's definitely a fun way to add color to a space.

 So, this week I decided to try it.
 There isn't much detail to go into, but I'll share my successes and mistakes so you can have a jumpstart with your art.

+## Supplies:

+1. Canvas
+2. Acrylic paints
+3. Pallet knife
+4. Spackle or Plaster (I used plaster)
+5. Corn starch to thicken plaster

+## How-to:

+What's nice about this project is that it's fairly inexpensive and doesn't involve sawing anything.
+I'm trying to keep out of my shop since it's 100+ almost every day.
+I've set up an impromptu art studio in my sunroom and have been enjoying being inside and learning something new.

+I got all of my supplies at Walmart in one fell swoop.